ausaccessfed/shibboleth-idp-installer/operation.md

 ## Future Customisations

-You can safely return to the [customisation](customisation.html) stage in the future to make additional changes.
+You can return to the [customisation](customisation.html) stage in the future to make further changes.